mpv-player/mpv/DOCS/man/vo.rst

     .. note:: This driver is for compatibility with old systems.

     ``adaptor=<number>``
-        Select a specific XVideo adaptor (check xvinfo results).
+        Select a specific XVideo adapter (check xvinfo results).
     ``port=<number>``
         Select a specific XVideo port.
     ``ck=<cur|use|set>``
-        Select the source from which the colorkey is taken (default: cur).
+        Select the source from which the color key is taken (default: cur).

         cur
-          The default takes the colorkey currently set in Xv. use
+          The default takes the color key currently set in Xv. use
-          Use but do not set the colorkey from mpv (use the ``--colorkey`` option to change it).
+          Use but do not set the color key from mpv (use the ``--colorkey`` option to change it).
         set
-          Same as use but also sets the supplied colorkey.
+          Same as use but also sets the supplied color key.

     ``ck-method=<man|bg|auto>``
-        Sets the colorkey drawing method (default: man).
+        Sets the color key drawing method (default: man).

         man
-          Draw the colorkey manually (reduces flicker in some cases). bg
+          Draw the color key manually (reduces flicker in some cases). bg
-          Set the colorkey as window background.
+          Set the color key as window background. auto
-        auto
-          Let Xv draw the colorkey.
+          Let Xv draw the color key.

     ``colorkey=<number>``
-        Changes the colorkey to an RGB value of your choice. ``0x000000`` is black and ``0xffffff`` is white.
+        Changes the color key to an RGB value of your choice. ``0x000000`` is black and ``0xffffff`` is white.

     ``no-colorkey``
-        Disables colorkeying.
+        Disables color-keying.

 ``x11`` (X11 only)
     Shared memory video output driver without hardware acceleration that works